jgulick48/NiceHashCalc/readme.md

 ![image](https://user-images.githubusercontent.com/20748167/34656980-230ac110-f3e7-11e7-9e85-62d643925b4b.png)

-1. Download Visual Studio Community https://www.visualstudio.com/vs/community/
-2. Create Coinbase API Keys with wallet:accounts:read permissions on your main BTC wallet
+1. Create Coinbase API Keys with wallet:accounts:read permissions on your main BTC wallet
-3. Create NiceHash API Keys by going to NiceHash -> Settings -> API and create read only key
+2. Create NiceHash API Keys by going to NiceHash -> Settings -> API and create read only key
-4. Open the project in visual studio and modify in Nicehash.cs -
+3. Open the NiceHash Calc.exe.config file -

 CoinbaseAPIKey - This should be your API Key from Coinbase